2021-03-01

 There are also various compound assignment operators for convenience

-Logical operators have their names spelled out fully:
+Logical operators have their names spelled out fully and will short-circuit:

 if true and false then print "foo"